The Class Actions Law Review: France

 Introduction to the class actions framework

-Class actions analogous to those in the United States did not exist in the French legal system before 2014, when a 'group action' mechanism was created by the French legislature.2
+Class actions analogous to those, for instance, available in the United States did not exist in the French legal landscape before 2014, when a 'group action' mechanism was created by the French legislature.2

 - joint actions brought by way of a single writ of summons by multiple claimants having a common interest against the same defendants;3